prishita-s/JAVA_programs/README.md

 # JAVA programs

 ## List of Programs
-<li> 1.
-Write a Java program to check if a number is palindrome.
+  1. Write a Java program to check if a number is palindrome.

   2. Write a program to print the following structure.
     *